HugoMarkoff/AAU_LLM_VLM_Docker/README.md

 sudo docker system prune -a --volumes -f

 # Build fresh image
-sudo docker build --no-cache -t ai-model-server .  # "." means you build it from the current directory
+sudo docker build --no-cache -t ai-server .  # "." means you build it from the current directory
 ```

 ### Running the Server